Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 All enum values are written in `SCREAMING_SNAKE_CASE`, while the enum type's name uses `UpperCamelCase`.

 To check which enum has which values, we can again use the [mousetrap documentation](../02_library/enums.md).
-Each enum value furthermore has their own documentation, describing what that value means:

 ---